See what's on my mind...

 Hi, there!

 My name is Ryan.
-I'm postdoctoral research associate in the Paleo² Laboratory at the University of Arizona.
+I'm a postdoctoral research associate in the Paleo² Laboratory at the University of Arizona.

 Updates...